botnyx/simpleObject/README.md

 SimpleObject allows you to create simple objects with minimal (yet sufficient) variable checking.

+A simpleObject can be created by passing an array, object or json to the constructor.

+Or - a empty object can be created, and the properties can be set manually.

+A property can only be set once.

 Handy for creating 'configuration objects' which require specific values - or have default values.